aspose-pdf/Aspose.PDF-Documentation/nodejs-cpp/advanced-operations/working-with-documents/merge-pdf/_index.md

 type: docs
 weight: 20
 url: /nodejs-cpp/merge-pdf/
-description: This page explain how to merge PDF documents into a single PDF file with Aspose.PDF for Node.js via C++
+description: This page explain how to merge PDF documents into a single PDF file with Aspose.PDF for Node.js via C++.
-lastmod: "2022-12-15"
+lastmod: "2023-10-15"
 sitemap:
     changefreq: "monthly"
     priority: 0.7